KML Style Range & Display Order

 3. Set Navigation Tree Parameters

 Add a KMLPropertySetter to the canvas and connect it to the KMLStyler.
-We are going to set up the display name for the navigation tree in Google Earth.
-Open the parameters, and set the Navigation Tree Name to zipcode, then click OK.
+We will set up the display name for the navigation tree in Google Earth.
+Open the parameters and set the Navigation Tree Name to 'zipcode'.
+Then, click OK.

 4. Write Out to KML